 Unfortunately, as he was the sole worker on shift, the injured guard was left alone with serious head injuries for six hours until a colleague found him and raised the alarm.

 The best way to keep security guards (lone workers) protected is to equip them with the necessary tools.
 Lone worker’s need a security solution that allows peace of mind and the knowledge that if anything goes wrong, someone will know and can send help.

-The purpose of a lone worker solution is to ensure all workers go home safely at the end of each shift.
-Solutions are simple systems that connect workers with a supervisor who monitors their well-being.
-The supervisor could be another member of the same company or staff in a call centre.
+The aim of a lone worker solution is to guarantee the safe return of all workers at the end of each shift.
+These solutions are typically straightforward systems that establish a connection between workers and a supervisor responsible for monitoring their well-being.
+The supervisor may be a fellow employee within the same organization or a member of staff at a call centre.

 There are many different solutions available to lone workers that allow them to keep in touch by checking in.
 However, not all solutions are as simple and convenient as a Smartphone app.

 One of the features, the Man Down (Worker Down) function, alerts monitors if there has been no movement from a worker within a set amount of time.
 This could help indicate if the worker has been involved in an accident or assault.
-This feature would have alerted the factory’s management that there had been an incident and the security guard would not have had to wait for the next shift to start before he was found.
+This feature would have alerted the factory’s management that there had been an incident and the lone security guard in the Midlands would not have had to wait six hours for the next shift to start before he was found.

-To find out more and find out how you can keep lone security workers safe visit www.okaloneworker.com
+To find out more and about how you can keep lone security workers safe visit www.okaloneworker.com